The Benefits of Working From Home

 When you work from home, you have more control over the food you eat.
 For example, instead of buying a bag of chips from the vending machine for an afternoon snack, you could eat the fruits or vegetables in your fridge.

-In addition to a healthier diet, when you work from home you can take a break to exercise or stretch, activities that are less acceptable in a traditional office setting.
+In addition to a healthier diet, working from home allows you to take a break to exercise or stretch, activities that are less acceptable in a traditional office setting.
 In fact, some remote workers leave the house to go on a run or attend an exercise class in the middle of the day.
 Overall, working from home allows you the freedom and flexibility to create a healthier life.

 Less time spent in meetings